RJMetrics/devops-project/README.md

 vagrant ssh
 ```

-MySQL DB can be accessed over the port 3001
+MySQL DB can be accessed over the port 3001 on localhost

 ## WebApp Details